ZimmerAllDay/btcwords/README.md

 A collector created ORC-721 project

 ## Introduction
-Words on Bitcoin is a project designed to highlight the interactivity and composability possible with the [Generative ORC-721 Protocol](https://github.com/ordbase/generative-orc-721) developed by
+Words on Bitcoin seeks to highlight the interactivity and composability possible with the [Generative ORC-721 Protocol](https://github.com/ordbase/generative-orc-721) developed by
 @geraldb.
-Creators can compose any word/character combination, 5 characters or less, and select a background color (if desired) using the [btc_words_spritesheet.png](./btc_words_spritesheet.png).
+Creators can compose any word/character combination, 5 characters or less, and select a background color (if desired) from the [btc_words_spritesheet.png](./btc_words_spritesheet.png).
 Inscriptions are made using the standard ORC-721 JSON format.

 ## What's New?
-The Generative ORC-721 Protocol lends itself by default to generating a composite of stacked layers formming a unified image, such as a pfp.
-Words on Bitcoin explores the idea of dispersing the position of the images, effectively creating multiple images, to allow more complex composites - such as words.
+The Generative ORC-721 Protocol lends itself by default to generating a composite of layers stacked into a unified image, such as a pfp.
+Words on Bitcoin explores the idea of dispersing the images to allow more complex composites - such as words.
 This is an attempt at maximum customization while working within the stremalined ORC-721 protocol.

 **Examples (102px x 32px)**